How Long Can A Dog Go Without Peeing?

 Stay consistent

-Another way to teach your dog to hold its pee for longer is to be consistent.
+Another way to teach your dog to hold their pee for longer is to be consistent.
 Keep to a schedule, praise good behavior, and be patient with your dog as they learn.
-With time and practice, they will be able to hold their pee longer without any problems.
+They will be able to hold their pee longer without any problems with time and practice.

 Final thoughts